 Reminder to submit annual returns

-Your personal income tax return for the year ending 5 April 2016 must be completed and returned by 6 October 2016.
+Your personal income tax return must be completed and returned by 6 October annually.

 Failure to submit the return by the due date will result in an automatic penalty of £100 which will be due and payable immediately.
-A further penalty of £200 will be charged if your return is still outstanding by 5 April 2017.
+A further penalty of £200 will be charged if your return is still outstanding by 5 April the year following.

 If you have not received a return and are not sure whether you need to complete one, please contact us on +44 1624 685400.